dockpanelsuite/dockpanelsuite_docs/themes/basics.rst

 It is very important to understand such elements and then you can see how the Extender mechanism works.

-Internally ``ThemeBase.ToolStripRenderer`` is used to associate themes with context menu strips and other menu strips.
-If you are developing an application, this renderer can also be used for other menu strips outside of DockPanel Suite scope.
+Internally the method ``ThemeBase.ApplyTo`` can be used to associate themes with context menu strips and other menu strips.
+If you are developing an application, this method allows the theme renderer be used for other menu strips outside of DockPanel Suite scope.

 Related Resources
 -----------------